Wakefield, Massachusetts: Geography

 Wakefield is located at 42°30′4″N 71°4′16″W (42.501345, −71.071324).

-Reading, Massachusetts (northwest), Melrose, Massachusetts (south), Stoneham, Massachusetts (southwest), Lynnfield, Massachusetts (northeast), and Saugus, Massachusetts (southeast) border Wakefield.
+Reading (northwest), Melrose (south), Stoneham (southwest), Lynnfield (northeast) and Saugus (southeast) border Wakefield.
+Wakefield's borders with Lynnfield and Saugus are coterminous with the Middlesex County–Essex County line.

+As the crow flies, Wakefield Lower Common is located approximately 10.3 miles north of Government Center, Boston, while the Wakefield–Melrose line is located about 7.95 miles north.

 Route 129 runs through Wakefield as its Main Street.
 I-95/Route 128 skirt the northwestern border of Wakefield as one road known as the "Yankee Division Highway".

 According to the United States Census Bureau, the town has a total area of 7.9 sqmi, of which 7.5 sqmi is land and 0.4 sqmi, or 5.56%, is water.

 Wakefield has two lakes, Crystal Lake and Lake Quannapowitt.
 Crystal Lake is used as a reservoir for some of the town's drinking water; as such, recreation is prohibited on Crystal Lake.
 Lake Quannapowitt, meanwhile, is used for a wide variety of recreational activities, including boating, windsurfing, kayaking, and fishing, and is the primary source of the Saugus River.

 In 1847, Lake Quannapowitt was named for the Native American James Quannapowitt, one of the signers of the old Indian Deed of 1686.
 The earliest settlers referred to the lake simply as the "Greate Pond" or "Reading Pond."

 Lake Quannapowitt is also home to the oldest inland yacht club in the United States, Quannapowitt Yacht Club, which was founded in 1886.

 Long regarded as "Wakefield's greatest natural resource," Lake Quannapowitt covers an area of 247 acre.
 Its outlet is the Saugus River to the Atlantic Ocean.
 Wakefield Common sits to the south of the lake, and is the site of many recreational activities and events throughout the year.
 In 1991, a group of local citizens formed "The Friends of Lake Quannapowitt" to advocate for the lake and to educate the public about this natural resource.
 The group has also raised money for projects that benefit the lake and the surrounding areas.

 Wakefield has been recognized as an Arbor Day Foundation Tree City USA annually since 2001.

 Climate

 Wakefield harbors a climate typical to the Northeastern United States, with cold, snowy winters, cool, rainy springs, cool, sunny autumns, and hot, humid summers.
-During the summers, many droughts occur, and lakes and other means of water often go down a couple of inches.
+During the summers, many droughts occur, and lakes and other means of water supply often go down a couple of inches.